NVIDIA/warp/docs/modules/fem.rst

 Several ``warp.fem`` functions require allocating temporary buffers to perform their computations.
-If such functions are called many times in a tight loop, those many allocations and de-allocations may degrade performance, though this is a lot less signifiant when :ref:`mempool_allocators` are in use.
+If such functions are called many times in a tight loop, those many allocations and de-allocations may degrade performance, though this is a lot less significant when :ref:`mempool_allocators` are in use.
 To overcome this issue, a :class:`.cache.TemporaryStore` object may be created to persist and reuse temporary allocations across calls, either globally using :func:`set_default_temporary_store` or at a per-function granularity using the corresponding argument.